hrbrmstr/reefr-template/README.md

 In all deployments you need to:

-- fork this repo
+- fork this repo or download a release archive
-- remove the git history
+- remove the git history (if you forked it)
 - start new git history
 - modify `SW_URL` in `main.js` to point to the full path from `/` to the this directory
 - remember to update the OG tags!